cursivelabs/node-odbc/README.md

 ---------

 This version has been changed to use Dynodbc by default, see Dynodbc below.
-The change allows us to deploy into AWS Lambda where we cant use our own os image We only need to package the dynamic odbc lib in our lambda project.
+The change allows us to deploy into AWS Lambda where we cant use our own OS image.
+We only need to package the dynamic odbc library in our Lambda.
 It also supports loading dynamic odbc libraries on a mac.

 An asynchronous/synchronous interface for node.js to unixODBC and its supported